TryGhost/wp-ghost-exporter/readme.txt

 The Ghost Migrator plugin will export as much blog and publication data as it can into a clean set of exported files.

 - Posts, pages, categories, tags and authors are all automatically exported and recreated for Ghost
 - Categories will be converted to tags.
+They appear first in the tag list, in the order that WordPress returns them.
+An internal "#wordpress" tag will be added to all exported posts so they can be easily found later.
+This tag is not visible to users.
 - Ghost has built-in comments, but comments are not migrated.
 - No custom fields, meta, shortcodes, post types, taxonomies or binary files will be migrated.
 Just regular **posts**, **pages**, **tags** and **images**
 - Passwords are not migrated - after importing to Ghost, each user may perform a password reset to gain access to their Ghost account